 Forest industry is one of the key sectors for the Finnish economy

 In 2018 the value of forest industry production was over EUR 23 billion.
 Forest sector accounts for about 20 per cent of Finland’s export revenue.
 What makes forest industry even more important is the fact that the inputs and services needed in the production are of domestic origin.
 In 2018 services for wood harvesting and long-distance transport of wood were purchased for more than EUR 980 million.
 The annual appreciation of the forest sector is around EUR 9 billion (2018).

 Forest sector depends on profitable forest operations

 Commercial utilisation of forests is based on forest management and decisions and measures taken by forest owners.
 Forest operations must be economically profitable in order that investments are made in forest management and the wood markets function as they should.
 Forests are a significant source of income or property item for hundreds of thousands of Finnish forest owners.
-In 2018 the stumpage earnings of private forest owners rose to more than EUR 2.3 billion and altogether the gross stumpage earnings were EUR 2.66 billion.
+In 2019, the gross stumpage earnings of private forest owners rose to more than EUR 2,3 billion and altogether the gross stumpage earnings were EUR 2.3 billion.
 At the same time, the forest owners invested an estimated EUR 300 million in forest management.
 These investments ensure the sustainability of forest operations and opportunities to use forests also for the future generations.

 Multiple benefits from multiple uses of forests

 Forestry operations are no obstacle to berry and mushroom picking and other use of forests for recreation.
 Everyman’s right, the right of public access, enables everybody to benefit from forests.
 Roughly 60 million kilograms of wild berries and mushrooms are picked from forests every year.
 Even cautiously estimated their value is well above EUR 100 million.